themathgeek13/asst0/README.md

 primary forms of parallel execution present in a modern multi-core CPU:

 1. SIMD execution within a single processing core
-2. Parallel execution using multiple cores

-(As as much as we'd like to avoid them in this assignment, you'll see some affects of Intel Hyper-Threading as well.)
+2. Parallel execution using multiple cores (You'll see effects of Intel Hyper-Threading as well.)

 You will also gain experience measuring and reasoning about the performance of parallel programs (a challenging, but important, skill you will